rhdtownsend/msg/docs/joss/paper.md

-[@Allende-Prieto:2015] stand out in this category, but their principal focus is spectral analysis (determining stellar atmosphere parameters by fitting observed spectra) rather than interpolation; and, as monolithic packages they are not well suited to modular incoporation within other projects.
+[@Allende-Prieto:2015] stand out in this category, but their principal focus is spectral analysis (determining stellar atmosphere parameters by fitting observed spectra) rather than interpolation; and, as monolithic packages they are not well suited to modular incorporation within other projects.
 These considerations motivate us to develop MSG.

 # Capabilities

 MSG is implemented as a software library with Python, Fortran 2008 and C bindings.
-These APIs expose OpenMP-optimized Fortran code that performs energy-conservative interpoation in wavelength $\lambda$, parametric interpolation in direction cosine $\mu$ via limb-darkening laws, and $C^{1}$-continuous cubic tensor-product interpolation in an arbitrary number of atmospheric parameters (effective temperature
-$T_{\mathrm{eff}}$, surface gravity $g$, metallicity [Fe/H],
+These APIs are underpinned by OpenMP-parallelized Fortran code that performs energy-conservative interpolation in wavelength
+$\lambda$, parametric interpolation in direction cosine $\mu$ using limb-darkening laws, and $C^{1}$-continuous cubic tensor-product interpolation in an arbitrary number of atmosphere parameters (effective temperature $T_{\mathrm{eff}}$, surface gravity $g$, metallicity [Fe/H], etc.).
-etc.).
 Although the topology of grid points must remain Cartesian, their distribution along each separate dimension need not be uniform.
 Attempts to interpolate in regions with missing data (e.g., ragged grid boundaries and/or holes) are handled gracefully via exceptions (Python) or returned status codes (Fortran and C).

 To minimize disk space requirements, MSG grids are stored in HDF5 container files with a flexible and extensible schema.
 Tools are